bin2415/OracleGT/README.md

 ## Supported architectures

-Our toolchains are tested in x64 Ubuntu18.04/20.04 and they could (cross-)compile binaries of following architectures.
+Our toolchains were tested in x64 Ubuntu18.04/20.04 and they could (cross-)compile binaries of following architectures.

 - x86/x64
 - arm32